hyperseq/hyperseq.github.io/index.md

 ## [](#header-2)Value Proposition

-HyperSeq is poised to capitalize on the hyperconvergence market, being the first company to offer specialized hyperconverged infrastructures tailored to genome data services within DNA sequencing enterprises in the biotech industry.
+HyperSeq is poised to capitalize on the hyperconvergence market, being the first biotech company to offer specialized hyperconverged infrastructures tailored to genomic data services of DNA sequencing enterprises.

 # [](#header-1)HyperSeq Pillars